WSB98/gunslinger/README.md

 find OpenAI's developer website [here](https://platform.openai.com/).

 ### Plug Wallet
-Plug Wallet is a popular wallet on the Internet Computer blockchain that we are using for this template.
+Plug Wallet is a popular wallet on the Internet Computer Blockchain that we are using for this template.
 Plug comes with a very simple *"SDK"* that doesn't require you to add a module or import anything for the base features that we use in this template.
 There are mobile authentication features in Alpha that you can implement if you wish to, you can find their docs [here](https://docs.plugwallet.ooo/getting-started/extension-components/). <br><br>
 There is a canister (similar to smart contracts, but with some extra perks) the template is connecting to in [cowboyAuth](scripts/cowboyAuth.js).
 We are using Plug